 El Alsson is an academically selective school whose mission is to enable children to achieve success through a culture of thinking, learning and caring.
 We recognize that some pupils will require extra support at certain stages during their education.
 In providing that support, we acknowledge that each child has learning differences and learning strengths.

 We believe that support given in the early, primary years of school can minimize the occurrence of learning difficulties in later years.
 Addressing individual learning needs and learning styles is the key to unlocking pupil success.

 Parental support is highly valued by the school.
 Parents are seen as partners and are actively encouraged to support and cooperate with the school, in order to address their child’s learning needs.

 Pupils have access to appropriate ICT resources in all year groups.
 They develop their skills in the use of ICT, both through the ICT curriculum, and through the appropriate use of ICT in all subjects

 Educational visits, field trips, extra-curricular activities and performance opportunities play an important role in extending and enriching the curriculum and developing our pupils.

 All Students must read our Behaviour Policy.
 To acknowledge reading it, please fill in the form at the end and return it to the class teacher.
-Click here to read policy.
+Please click here to read the Behaviour Policy